Guide - The Best of Park City

 Equipment Considerations

 Rental shops provide appropriate hardtail bikes for beginners at reasonable daily rates.
 The rental process should include proper sizing and adjustment—don't hesitate to ask questions about fit and basic operation.
+Rentals are available for half days, full days, or multiple days.

 Progressing Your Skills

 As confidence develops, the trail system offers natural progression.
 Mountain Trails Foundation maps rate trails by difficulty, allowing you to gradually expand your range while staying within comfortable limits.
+Additionally, as your skills improve, most local shops offer demo options so you can try out higher performance bikes, and get a feel for what works best for you.

 Create Your Free Park City Guide →